lanl/singularity-eos/doc/sphinx/src/using-closures.rst

     - (y^*_j - y_j) \left(\frac{\partial P_j}{\partial y_j}\right)_{f_j},

 where the equations are typically written such that :math:`j = i + 1`.
-Since the equlibrium pressure is the same for both materials, it cancels out.
+Since the equlibrium pressure is the same for both materials, the term cancels out and the material pressures are left.

-In general, ``singularity-eos`` formulates the closure equations in terms of volume fractions instead of densities since it allows the volume constraint to be written in terms of just the volume fractions:
+Formulating the closure equations in terms of volume fractions instead of densities has the benefit of allowing the volume constraint to be written in terms of just the volume fractions:

 .. math::

   f_\mathrm{tot} - \sum\limits_{i=0}^{N-1} f_i =
     \sum\limits_{i=0}^{N-1} (f_i^* - f_i).

-The other equations can also be easily re-written to be in terms of volume fractions instead of densities.
-However, the EOS only returns derivatives in terms of density, so a transformation is required:
+The EOS only returns derivatives in terms of density though, so a the density derivatives must be transformed to volume fraction derivatives via

 .. math::